-- Only takes 30 minutes to brew up a batch - using our hopped Malt extract you can brew up a batch of beer in less than 30 minutes.
-This kit is ideal for those who don’t want to spend 8 hours brewing beer.
+- Only Takes 30 Minutes of Your Time to Brew - Using our hopped Malt extract you can brew up a batch of beer in less than 30 minutes.

-- Includes the best ingredients to get started - brewing with Mr. Beer’s hopped Malt extracts are perfect for any brewer.
-Whether it’s your first time brewing or you’re a seasoned brew veteran, this kit cuts down on time, reduces risk of contamination and helps create a more consistent beer every time.
+- Includes the Best Ingredients to Get Started - Brewing with Mr. Beer’s Hopped Malt Extracts are perfect for any brewer.
+It cuts down on time, reduces the risk of contamination, and helps create a more consistent beer every time.